metro-mpi/verilator/docs/guide/languages.rst

   other simulators either do not support float, or convert likewise.

 specify specparam
-  All timing checks and specify blocks (except specparam, which is supported) are ignored.
+  All specify blocks and timing checks are ignored.

 uwire
   Verilator does not perform warning checking on uwires; it treats the